Stephen Hawking's thesis crashes Cambridge University's site

 Not many college papers from 50 years ago can pull in a site-crashing audience, but then, not every college paper is written by world-renowned physicist Stephen Hawking.

-On Monday, the University of Cambridge put Hawking's 1966 Ph.D. thesis, titled "Properties of expanding universes," online for the public to peruse.
+On Monday, the University of Cambridge put Hawking's 1966 Ph.D. thesis, titled "Properties of Expanding Universes" (PDF), online for the public to peruse.
 It hadn't been up for long when requests to view it brought down the university's main research page.

 "We have had a huge response to Professor Hawking's decision to make his PhD thesis publicly available to download, with almost 60,000 downloads in less than 24 hours," spokesman Stuart Roberts said in a statement quoted by CNN and other media outlets.
 "As a result, visitors to our open access site may find that it is performing slower than usual and may at times be temporarily unavailable."